lispcarcdr/my-love-letter-for-lisp/README.md

 Want to embed a DSL?
 Write a macro.
 Want to bend the language to your will *without* summoning eldritch horrors? **Write.
 A. Macro.**

 In C, I prayed to the compiler gods.
 In Ruby, I hoped my monkey patches wouldn’t backfire.
-In Lisp? *I am the god.*
+In Lisp? *I am the GOD.*

 #### Weakneses?
 Pfft, Minor Inconviences